Check out our list of the best authors like W.E.B. Griffin. If you’re looking for a military epic or spy thriller to read, they’re sure to have one.

 8. Stephen Hunter, 1946 -

-An American novelist, Stephen Hunter was born to parents who put a love for reading and writing into his life.
+American novelist Stephen Hunter was born to parents who instilled a love for reading and writing in his life.
 His father was a Northwestern University professor, and his mother wrote children’s books.
-In 1968 he graduated from college with a degree in journalism before joining the Army.
-During his time in the service, he wrote for a military paper.
-After leaving the military, he started working for The Baltimore Sun, then moved to The Washington Post.
+After graduating from college in 1968 with a degree in journalism, he joined the Army and wrote for a military newspaper during his service.

-As a reporter, he earned many distinctions, including the Pulitzer Prize for Criticism in 2003.
-While working as a reporter, he also published novels, starting with The Master Sniper in 1980.
-In 1993 he introduced Bob Lee Swagger with*[Point of Impact](https://amazon.com/dp/0099453452? tag=work089-20), the first book in a 12-book series about a sniper and Vietnam War veteran.
-You might also be interested in these authors like Ruth Ware).
+While working as a reporter, Hunter also published novels, starting with The Master Sniper in 1980.
+In 1993, he introduced Bob Lee Swagger with Point of Impact, the first book in a 12-book series about a sniper and Vietnam War veteran.

 “But shooting a man takes one of two things: an overwhelming fear of one’s own death, which Nick did not have in the least; or conviction.
 It turned out he lacked this component as well.”